 The Battle Buds rely on the tried and true wired connection, standard stuff for a $30 pair of earbuds.
 The cord isn’t braided either, which may be a cause for concern as the part where the cord meets the buds doesn’t seem particularly sturdy.

-And speaking of gaming, the cool thing about the Battle Budsis that they are compatible with all gaming platforms you can think of – from PC, PS4, Xbox One, and the Nintendo Switch to mobile.
-The focus here is placed primarily on Switch and mobile gaming, but if you prefer earbuds to headsets, nothing is stopping you from using the Battle Buds with any of the abovementioned platforms.
+Speaking of gaming, the cool thing about the Battle Budsis that they are compatible with all gaming platforms you can think of – from PC, PS4, Xbox One, and the Nintendo Switch to mobile.
+The focus here is placed primarily on Switch and mobile gaming, but if you prefer earbuds to headsets, nothing is stopping you from using the Battle Buds with any of these platforms.

 The only downside is that the Battle Buds don’t come with a splitter cable, so you may need to invest in one before you can properly use them for PC gaming.